op7ic/meraki-hunting/README.md

 # meraki-hunting

-A collection of standalone scripts used to automate data extraction from [Meraki](https://developer.cisco.com/meraki/) networks.
+A collection of standalone scripts used to automate data extraction and threat hunting against [Meraki](https://developer.cisco.com/meraki/) networks.

 # Usage